SumoLogic/sumologic-otel-collector/pkg/receiver/jobreceiver/README.md

 Time parameters are specified as sets of decimal numbers followed by a unit suffix. e.g. `60s`, `45m`, `2h30m40s`.

+### ByteSize Parameters

+ByteSize parameters can be specified either as an integer number or as a string starting with decimal numbers optionally followed by a common byte unit prefixes. e.g. `16kb`, `32MiB`, `1GB`.

 ## Example configuration

 ```yaml